ajhenley/gitbook/navigating_eclipse.md

 ####Packages
 A Java package is a technique for organizing Java classes into namespaces similar to the file folders on your computer.
 While not required, developers recommend packages to organize your code.
 If you include a package name then you will need to also use that package name to refer to the class elsewhere in your application.

+###Saving your changes
+Please save your changes early and often.
+Really.
+I'll repeat this in case you weren't listening: Save changes early and often.
+There, I've just saved you an hour of rework at some point in the future.
+You can use the Save menu item in the File menu or click the Save icon on the toolbar.

+##Running your Application
+To run your application, right-click on your class in the Package Explorer and select ```Run As | Java Application```.
+The Console view should appear at the bottom and display the output.